xamarin/xamarin-forms-samples/UserInterface/NativeViews/NativeViewInsideContentView/README.md

 ---
-name: Accessing Native Views in Code
+name: Xamarin.Forms - Accessing Native Views in Code
 description: This sample demonstrates how to refer to native views declared in XAML, from code.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: